Itz-Antaripa/30-days-of-Tableau/README.md

 # 30 Days of Tableau

-### Here, I will be uploading all my notes and work that I did in these 30 days.
+### I will be uploading all my notes and the visualizations of these 30 days here.

 I am starting with #30daysoftableau today.